Nexmo/nexmo-developer/_documentation/concepts/guides/webhooks.md

 **Code defensively** - Inspect that data values exist and contain what you expected before you go ahead and use them.
 Depending on your setup, you could be open to receiving unexpected data so always bear this in mind.

 **Look at examples** - Nexmo provides examples implemented with several technology stacks in an attempt to support as many developers as possible.
-For example code using webhooks see the following:
+For example, code using webhooks see the following:

 * [Receive an SMS](/messaging/sms/building-blocks/receiving-an-sms)
 * [Handle delivery receipts](/messaging/sms/guides/delivery-receipts)